roman-milk/roman-milk.github.io/catching-mommy-lesb.md

+===

- ****** Catching Mommy: Housewife Lesbians ****** bysilkstockingslover© June looked too exhausted to move, but Lauren, clearly horny, got in position and as the two women scissored themselves together as I went to the camera and filmed for a couple of minutes.
+June looked too exhausted to move, but Lauren, clearly horny, got in position and as the two women scissored themselves together as I went to the camera and filmed for a couple of minutes.

  Smiling, I looked at my watch and realized I was probably playing with fire, and stopped the camera, popped out the tape, and said, "I will be in contact sluts.
 Both of you keep tomorrow evening free in case I need you."